-WHAT IS HAPPENING IN THE FAMILY SYSTEM
+WHAT IS HAPPENING IN THE FAMILY SYSTEM?

 A good metaphor for the complexity of connection and interdependence that exists within families is a web.
 If there is a disturbance in one part of the web the impact of that disturbance inevitably ripples out and is felt in other parts of the web.
 How the disturbance is experienced in each part of the web differs, an intense disturbance in one part, a mild disturbance in another part, but all of the web will be affected in some way.

 Similarly, in families, when one member is in crisis, the crisis can be felt in varying degrees throughout the web of relationships that the family form.
 Just as the person suffering impacts their family and those close to them, the family and others impacts them.
 In this sense, the family’s power to support and invite change in their love one is often underestimated and misunderstood.
-More often than not our automatic and instinctual reaction to a person we love in crisis is to react which only tends to fuel and intensify the problem, rather than contribute positively to resolving it.
+More often than not, our automatic and instinctual reaction to a person we love in crisis is to react, which only tends to fuel and intensify the problem rather than contribute positively to resolving it.

 Families and loved ones tend to put their time, energy and focus into getting the affected family member to change, rather than directing those resources where they are most useful…into managing and calming their reactions to their loved one’s plight.
 They tend to start perceiving their family member as not capable of functioning at the same level as others in the family, taking over their responsibilities and functioning and bearing their consequences for them, so that the affected person regularly has reflected back at them the idea that they are not capable of managing their own life, an experience that drives further drinking/using/disordered eating and mental health episodes.